-Dealerships must adapt and respond to these changes to remain competitive in this new car-buying landscape.
-The idea of the buying funnel is the same, but customers are moving through those phases in new ways.
+Dealerships must adapt and respond to these changes to remain competitive in this car buying landscape.
+The steps in the car buying customer journey remain largely the same, but customers are progressing through those phases in new ways.

 The Shift to Online Car Buying